waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_2.md

 end
 ```

-* The test still fails with 'uninitialized constant User' - what have we forgotten to do?
+* :exclamation: The test still fails with 'uninitialized constant User' - what have we forgotten to do?

-The next error in our test suite is a status 404 - not found.
-That's easy to fix by updating `app.rb`:
+The next error in our test suite is a Status 404 - not found.
+* :exclamation: That's easy to fix by updating `app.rb`:

 ```ruby
 get '/users/new' do